You spend a lot of your time trying to grow your ministry.

 Why am I not more excited about the people who are joining than I am saddened by the people who are leaving?

 So I did an experiment.People are naturally wired to focus on what they lose, not what they gain.
 Click To Tweet

 My Experiment: How I Invited Everyone to Unsubscribe from My Email List

-A few years ago, working through this fear, I sent an email to my then 4842 subscribers with this headline: “Why You Should Unsubscribe from This Email List…Unless This is True of You.”
+A few years ago, when I was just starting out on this site, I decided to work through this fear.
+I sent an email to my then 4842 subscribers with this headline: “Why You Should Unsubscribe from This Email List…Unless This is True of You.”

 What was “this?”